wlin16/Gene_mapping/README.md

 3) Coordinates to values.ipynb This script obtains the sustain stage for a given MNI coordinate.

-4) Add_labels_and_stages.ipynb This script adds regional labels and corresponding gene ids to each subtype
+4) Add_labels_and_stages.ipynb This script adds regional labels and corresponding gene ids to each subtype.
+This script also contains the correlation part for atrophic progression of MS

-5) labels_to_neighbors.ipynb Builds neighborhood graphs that are to be used for adjusting for the spatial autocorrelation in the correlation analysis.

-Once the neighborhood graphs have been built.
-The correlation analysis can be run.

-pySuStaIn includes all necessary information for SuStaIn.
-This project is based on the results conducted by SuStaIn.
-This folder is not necessary for this project, only provides some background and details of the results.